Alexi McCammond parts ways with Teen Vogue over past tweets

 In an internal email, Conde Nast’s “chief people officer” Stan Duncan told U.S. staff that McCammond’s departure comes as the “best path forward” so as not to “overshadow” Teen Vogue’s work to become more equitable and inclusive.

 McCammond, 27, was appointed earlier this month by the digital-only Teen Vogue.
 She had worked as a political journalist in Washington for Axios and was an on-air contributor for MSNBC.
+Duncan noted she had disclosed the tweets during the hiring process but that Conde Nast was “dedicated to making her successful in this role.”

+So what changed?
+McCammond was due to take over as editor in chief March 24.
+Last week, one of Teen Vogue’s major advertisers, the popular skincare and cosmetics retailer Ulta Beauty, announced it had paused ad spending there, saying it stands with the Asian American and Pacific Islander communities.
+It did not disclose its Teen Vogue ad budget.

+On Thursday, after word broke that McCammond was out at Teen Vogue, Ulta Beauty said in a statement: “We saw today’s news and are still in discussions with Conde Nast to determine next steps.
+For the time being, our advertising spend remains paused.”

-The tweets first surfaced in 2019, when she said she was “deeply sorry” and that the posts “do not reflect my views or who I am today.”
+The tweets first surfaced in 2019, when McCammond said she was “deeply sorry” and that the posts “do not reflect my views or who I am today.”
 She apologized again after her Teen Vogue appointment, saying on social media “there’s no excuse for perpetuating those awful stereotypes in any way.”

 On Thursday, McCammond said she became a journalist to “lift up the stories and voices of our most vulnerable communities,” and hopes to do that as a journalist once again.